MicrosoftDocs/dynamics-365-fraud-protection/content/data-upload.md

     - Update account payment instruments

 > [!IMPORTANT]
-> This data is sensitive, and you should take care to upload it only from a secure network location.
+> This data is sensitive and you should take care to upload it only from a secure network location.
 Be aware that Microsoft requests only partial data about payment instruments (the bank identification number \[BIN\] and the last four digits).
 We don't request the full payment instrument number or Social Security number (SSN).
 We recommend that you do **not** include this type of data in the files that you upload.
 For more information about how data is used and protected in Fraud Protection, see [Security, compliance, and data subject requests](security-compliance.md).

 ## Website upload